All my work

 Language happens in time

 My practice crosses disciplinary boundaries and is fed by an ongoing apprenticeship to the English language.
 You can find out about my publications and approach to writing-as-literature here.
 Writing contributes to my thinking about drawing: letters as marks, words a way of drawing.
+I also have a primary interest in and longterm practice of artist-publication.

 Drawing happens in time